Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Methodology

 \subsubsection{A search for coherent kinematic structures in deviations from circular motion}

-Signatures of extended shocks are best highlighted in residual velocity maps when the underlying circular motion of the disk is removed from the observed velocity field.
-This can be achieved by subtracting the LOS velocity of a simple rotating disk fitted to the observed LOS velocity from the LOS velocity itself, resulting in a \textbf{residual velocity map}.
+Signatures of extended shocks are best highlighted in \textbf{residual velocity maps} created by fitting to the observed velocity field an axisymmetric rotating disk model, and then subtracting the velocity field of such model, which is referred as $V_{circ}$ in Figs.\,\ref{fig:NGC4303} and \ref{fig:ic2051_4by4}--\ref{fig:NGC7513}, from the observed velocity field.
 Coherent structures in the residual velocity map that exhibit large magnitudes disclose the presence of extended shocks because shocks in gas cause velocity discontinuities.

 For each galaxy, we model a thin flat rotating disk in circular motion by fitting the observed velocity field of \ha, using the \texttt{Kinemetry} software \citep{Krajnovic_06}. \texttt{Kinemetry} is specifically designed for IFU data and performs a harmonic expansion along the best-fitting ellipses.
 The residual velocities highly depend on the disk orientation parameters defined in the disk model: the Position Angle (PA) of the line of nodes (LON) and the inclination (\textit{i}).
 If the LOS velocity of a wrongly fitted disk model is subtracted from the observed LOS velocity, artefacts will arise in the residual velocity map \citep{van_der_Kruit-Allen-1978} and will obscure the real features coming from noncircular motion and velocity jumps.
 Therefore, to ensure the artefacts in the residual velocity field are not misinterpreted for real features, one must be careful while fitting the disk and examining the resultant maps.